 You see, when I was younger I used to think that in order to be a flirt, one had to be a successful flirt.
-So I thought I’d automatically be disqualified because a) I was in a long-term monogamous relationship and b) because I’m a very un-suave, rather loud and deeply silly person.
-Not exactly textbook feminine mystique girl then.
+So I thought I’d automatically be disqualified because a) I was in a long-term monogamous relationship and b) because I’m a very un-suave, rather loud and deeply, deeply silly person.
+Not exactly textbook Feminine Mystique Girl then.

 But, as so often happens to me in life, I found out I was wrong.

 Because I realised that flirting isn’t about getting people to sleep with you, or getting people to fall in love with you, or even getting people to like you.

 It’s about interacting with someone in a way that shows you’re interested in interacting with them.
 Whether you do it for yourself, to brighten your day, or whether you do it because you’re trying to brighten someone else’s day, or whether you do it because you just can’t help yourself, it’s surprisingly seldom that true flirts have a romantic objective.